 Save money and resources

 There is a myth that customers pay more for sustainable energy generation and product manufacture.
-In fact, many modern day technologies such as air source heat pumps have the ability to provide your business premises with heat all through the year whilst reducing your overall heating costs by up to 66%.
-The price of solar PV has dropped considerably over the years, with the set up cost of most installations being covered in the first 5-7 years of usage.
+While the cost of early adoption of any technology can be high at first, the price tends to fall over time as new and more cost-effective production methods are found.
+The price of solar panels for example has dropped considerably over the years 4, with the set up cost of most installations being covered in the first 5-7 years of usage.

 Creating new business opportunities

-An increasing number of larger organisations now require their supplier to demonstrate a commitment to environmental issues, including sustainable sourcing and waste reduction.
-Many tender application forms have specific sections that request proof of your company’s green policies and procedures.
+An increasing number of larger organisations and government agencies 7 now require their suppliers to demonstrate a commitment to environmental issues, including sustainable sourcing and waste reduction.
+Subsequently, many application forms for tenders and accreditation schemes (such as CHAS and Constructionline) have specific sections that request proof of your company’s green policies and procedures.

+Some go further, requiring businesses to implement ISO 14001 – the internationally-recognised Standard for environmental management.
 By implementing ISO 14001 you are pre-qualified for many business tenders and contracts, with this international management system verifying your green credentials.
-Additionally, it is one of the best accreditations when it comes to showing your customers and stakeholders that you are taking ecological issues seriously.
+Additionally, accreditation to ISO 14001 is one of the best ways to show your customers and stakeholders that you are taking ecological issues seriously.

 Building a better future